resolve109/study-aws-sa/aws-study-guide.md

   - Migrating from Microsoft SQL Server to Amazon RDS for SQL Server provides a managed service with significantly reduced operational overhead
   - Allows automated database setup, maintenance, and scaling tasks
   - Provides managed backups, patching, and monitoring
-  - **Minimal-Change Migration from Oracle to Oracle on Amazon RDS**:
+  - **Minimal-Change Oracle Migrations**:
     - Use DMS to migrate from on-premises Oracle to Oracle on Amazon RDS
-    - Retains the same database engine, reducing application code changes
+    - Retains the same database engine for minimal code changes
-    - Multi-AZ deployment offers high availability for the database layer
+    - Multi-AZ RDS deployment ensures high availability

 ## Caching Services